Dash-Industry-Forum/DASH-IF-IOP/specs/live2vod/01-live2vod.inc.md

 from `@minimumUpdatePeriod` to `@mediaPresentationDuration` has been done, with some grace period.
 The grace period can be estimated as the value of `@minimumUpdatePeriod` plus the value of the `@maxSegmentDuration`.
-After this time, it is expected that only clients will update the MPD that have paused playback of live.
+After this time, it is expected that only clients would update the MPD that have paused playback of live, and have not implemented MPD updates in pause state.

 Hence, it is recommended that in the general case, service providers are permitted to change the MPD and replace the `@type` to be `static` and apply all of the modifications as documented in clause 4.6.2.

-In the specific service offering above for which the `@availabilityStartTime` is set to a value that is aligned with the start of the live presentation, and for which the `Period@start` of the first Period is set to 0, none of the Period modifications described in 4.6.2 need to be done and the MPD can be used as is.
+In the specific service offering above for which the `MPD@availabilityStartTime` is set to a value that is aligned with the start of the live presentation, and for which the `Period@start` of the first Period is set to 0, none of the Period modifications described in 4.6.2 need to be done and the MPD can be used as is.
 In this case, the change from `static` to `dynamic` may happen even earlier.

-DASH clients should support the transition from `MPD@type` being `dynamic` to `static` in the case when the `@minimumUpdatePeriod` is no longer present in the MPD, as long as the Period structure is not changed.

 ## Client Behavior ## {#live2vod:client}